OfficeDev/office-js-docs-pr/docs/reference/manifest/scopes.md

 ---
-title: Scopes element - Office Add-ins manifest
+title: Scopes element in the manifest file
 description: ''
 ms.date: 10/09/2018
 ---